Court of Appeal Articling Program

 During the course of their articling term with the Court, students hone their legal research, analysis and writing skills and learn valuable lessons in the art of advocacy by observing counsel in court.

 While articling with the Court of Appeal of Alberta, students must complete the Law Society of Alberta’s Education Plan.
-The Education Plan requires students to obtain practical experience, training and mentoring in key competency areas: 1. ethics and professionalism, 2. practice management, 3. client relationship management, 4. conducting matters, and 5. adjudication, alternative dispute resolution.
+The Education Plan requires students to obtain practical experience, training and mentoring in key competency areas: ethics and professionalism; practice management; client relationship management; conducting matters; and adjudication and alternative dispute resolution.

-Students are encouraged to complete the Canadian Centre for Professional Legal Education (CPLED) program during their articling term with the Court.
+Students are encouraged to complete the Practice Readiness Education Program (PREP) administered by the Canadian Centre for Professional Legal Education (CPLED) during their articling term with the Court.

 Other Educational Opportunities